achigbrow/kiddogo/README.md

 ## External Connections
-I intend to use IBM Watson api to translate text to speech so that the tasks can be verbalized for kids who are not yet reading.
-I will also use Google calendar api for US holidays and (if I am able) to pull a monthly calendar view onto the screen.
+~~I intend to use IBM Watson api to translate text to speech so that the tasks can be verbalized for kids who are not yet reading.
+I will also use Google calendar api for US holidays and (if I am able) to pull a monthly calendar view onto the screen.~~

+### Updated External Connections
+The IBM Watson dependencies did not play well with androidx, so I am using the android class built for the purpose of text to speech.
+I am changing the connection to Google Calendar.
+Now, Kiddo Go will push a calendar notification to the parent when the child completes, or fails to complete, the tasks on time.

 ## Persistent Data
-Persistent data for the app will include the settings selected by the parent to establish timing, tasks, and rewards and the child's record going back one month.
+Persistent data for the app will include the settings selected by the parent to establish timing, tasks, and the child's record going back one month.

 Primary navigation will be bottom buttons and tapping/swiping between completed tasks.